 Is the NBA Ready for Victor Wembanyama?

 It's been almost three years since the first pick in the 2023 NBA Draft was set in stone — it was going to be French center Victor Wembanyama or bust at No. 1 overall, regardless of the team.
+That team turns out to be the San Antonio Spurs, who won the NBA Draft Lottery.

-Standing 7-foot-3 and with skills unlike we've seen in a generation (or more), Wembanyama has the world at his fingertips and is set to be a household name by this time next year — which means now is your opportunity to get to know the 19-year-old before he blows up.
+Standing 7-foot-4 and with skills unlike we've seen in a generation (or more), Wembanyama has the world at his fingertips and is set to be a household name by this time next year — which means now is your opportunity to get to know the 19-year-old before he blows up.

 Wembanyama is actually so good he threatens to disrupt basketball as we know it.
 He's the NBA version of what we're currently seeing in the NFL, with an influx of young quarterbacks taking over and old quarterbacks leaving the game.